vastgroup/vast-tools/README.md

 will accept, such that we are are sure with at least probability ``-r`` that there is a difference of at least ``-m``

-Additionally, 'diff' allows you to alter the parameters of the conjugate beta prior distribution, which is set as a uniform beta with shape parameters ``--alpha`` and ``--beta`` as 1 and 1 respectively.
+Additionally, ``diff`` allows you to alter the parameters of the conjugate beta prior distribution, which is set as a uniform beta with shape parameters ``--alpha`` and ``--beta`` as 1 and 1 respectively.
 Beta shape parameters greater than one alter this probability distribution, and